fieldtrip/website/development/git.md

 ### 1. Fork the main FieldTrip

 Go with your web browser to [https://github.com/fieldtrip/fieldtrip](https://github.com/fieldtrip/fieldtrip) and click on the right-hand side, towards the top, on **fork**.
 This will create a new remote repository in your github account at the address: https://github.com/USERNAME/fieldtrip.
-The title of your repository will sa
+The title of your repository will say:

 	username / fieldtrip
 	forked from fieldtrip/fieldtrip

 ### 2. Clone your remote repository

 Now you can just clone your remote repository.
 There are two equivalent methods to connect to your remote repository: https (see [setup instructions](https://help.github.com/articles/set-up-git)) or ssh (see [setup instructions](https://help.github.com/articles/generating-ssh-keys)).
-If you're using https, the
+If you're using https, then:

 	git clone https://github.com/USERNAME/fieldtrip.git

-If you're using SSH, us
+If you're using SSH, use:

 	git clone git@github.com:USERNAME/fieldtrip.git

 Now you have a local repository of FieldTrip that you can work on.
-Then go into the just-created FieldTrip director
+Then go into the just-created FieldTrip directory:

 	cd fieldtrip

 ### 3. Create an experimental branch

 Before you start editing files, create a new branch.
 We will call our new branch *welcome*.
-Let's create i
+Let's create it:

 	git checkout -b welcome

-and it'll tell yo
+and it'll tell you:

 	Switched to a new branch 'welcome'